lenaarmstrong/lenaarmstrong.github.io/index.md

 ## Other things I have been involved with:

-- Head TA for Introduction to Computer Programming [(CIS 1100)](https://www.cis.upenn.edu/~cis110/current/staff.html)
+- Head Teaching Assistant for Introduction to Computer Programming [(CIS 1100)](https://www.cis.upenn.edu/~cis110/current/staff.html)

-- Project Manager and UN Liaison at an NGO [Hecho por Nosotros](https://www.hechoxnosotros.org/) working to improve sustainability of fashion industry through transparency & traceability tech
+- Project Manager and UN Liaison at an NGO [Hecho por Nosotros](https://www.hechoxnosotros.org/) working to improve the sustainability of the fashion industry through transparency & traceability techology

 - Women in Computer Science [(WICS)](https://wics.cis.upenn.edu/program.html) President